lancemarsland1/HomeworkPlanner/README.md

 ## Installation

-Download the RUN ME.exe file to get if you simply want to run the program.
+Download the RUN ME.exe file if you simply want to run the program.

 Download the PROJECT.zip file if you would like to make changes or view the code.